|(a) Purpose. The intent of this section is as follows.

 (1) Applications for specific licenses shall be filed

-in a manner prescribed by the agency.
+in a manner prescribed by the department.

 (2) Each application shall be signed by the chief executive

 officer or other individual delegated the authority to manage, direct,